 - Remove chicken and let cool

 - Add okra and bell peppers to the pot.
-And cook 10 minutes on sauce settings uncovered.
+And cook 10 minutes on saute normal settings uncovered.

 - While soup continues to cook, pull the chicken off the bone and chop up into smaller pieces.